 This review has focused on the harmful impact of suicide and self-harm content online.
-However, it would be remiss not to remark upon the large body of research focusing on the positive aspects of online content related to self-harm and suicidal behaviour, for example Til et al., 2017 note that educative professional suicide prevention websites may increase suicide prevention related insight and may be associated with a decrease in suicidal ideation among vulnerable individuals.
+However, it would be remiss not to remark upon the large body of research focusing on the positive aspects of online content related to self-harm and suicidal behaviour, for example Draženović et al., 2023 found that social media provided support and a sense of connection for those who were isolated due to social distancing measures during the pandemic.
+Til et al., 2017 also note that educative professional suicide prevention websites may increase suicide prevention related insight and may be associated with a decrease in suicidal ideation among vulnerable individuals.
 Furthermore, a study of suicide websites in New Zealand found that pro-suicide sites are uncommon and marginal, in comparison to sites with helpful information about suicide and those dedicated to prevention (Kemp & Collins, 2011).